ag-gipp/_overview/README.md

 ### Links to tools from others
 * https://github.com/moisko/mathml
 * https://github.com/michal-ruzicka/MathMLCan
+Reponsible for the section Math is @physikerwelt.

 ## MediaWiki
 * [citolytics](https://github.com/wikimedia/citolytics)
 * [wiki-artikel-analyse](https://github.com/ag-gipp/wiki-artikel-analyse) JAVA
 * [WikidataListGenerator](https://github.com/physikerwelt/WikidataListGenerator) Creates a list of Page titles and their corresponding Wikidata Items  JAVA
 * [Flink-WikipediaEditCount](https://github.com/physikerwelt/Flink-WikipediaEditCount) Apache Flink program for couting users' editcounts in Wikipedia page-history xml dumps   JAVA

+Reponsible for this listing is @physikerwelt.
+Please contact this user directly if you have any questions on these links.
 ### Links to tools from others
 * https://github.com/konrad/JATS-to-Mediawiki
 ## References